Open source app published on F-Droid

 It shows us that a secure email alternative is needed around the world, particularly in countries where people lack freedom of expression and a right to privacy.
 We are constantly adding languages to Tutanota, and we are happy about everyone who wants to join the Tutanota translation project.

 We have planned many more features to improve your open source email service.
-We are very happy about all the feedback and all the votes we receive in our feedback forum so that we can decide better what features to prioritize.
+We are very happy about all the feedback we receive in our community forum so that we can decide better what to prioritize.